evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## Performance

-The Citroën ë-C3 has a maximum power of 83KW (113hp).
-The total torque is nm.
+The Citroën ë-C3 has a maximum power of 83 KW (113 hp/111 bhp).
+The total torque is  nm ( ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 11 seconds.
 The top speed is 135 km/h.

 ## Battery, range, and charging